 Build the base of the Money Christmas Tree

-The first thing you need to do to make this money xmas tree is lay a dollar bill flat on a table in a vertical position.
+The first thing you need to do to make this money Christmas tree is lay a dollar bill flat on a table in a vertical position.

-The second step is to fold the dollar bill crosswise in half.
+The first step is to fold the dollar bill lengthwise in half.

 Crease it well and then unfold.

-Now this time, fold the dollar bill lengthwise in half again.
+Now this time, fold the dollar bill crosswise in half.

 Form the diamond base of the tree